 For one thing, the Ethernet speed has to be fast enough to give you the full use of your connection.
 If you’re using a router that also integrates a modem, then that’s not a problem, given that the modem is rated correctly for your Internet connection.
 If, however, you’re using a separate fiber or cable modem, the Ethernet connection and Wi-Fi need to be up to the task.

 When it comes to the Ethernet, this is hardly an issue since most modern routers have Gigabit connections, but in terms of Wi-Fi, 802.11ac is quickly becoming the norm.
-If you can, buy a router that supports this standard since new devices will receive a much faster Web connection from those kinds of routers (here are the best 802.11ac routers in 2020).
+If you can, buy a router that supports this standard since new devices will receive a much faster Web connection from those kinds of routers (here are the best 802.11ac routers).

 Your router should at least be a dual-band model, which is easy to see since these routers have at least two antennae.
 It means that the unit can dedicate an antenna to the 2.4GHz and 5GHz bands, so you don’t have to choose one or the other.
 That means legacy devices that don’t yet use the 5Ghz band can still be part of the fun.